moehriegitt/hob3l/README.md

 The general idea is that all basic polyhedra 3D objects are supported, all basic transformations, and all boolean operations.
-No operations are supported that invoke the CGAL rendering, e.g. complex ones like `minkovsky`.
+No operations are supported that invoke the CGAL rendering, e.g. complex ones like `minkowsky`.
 I haven't used them anyway because they are so slow.

 The following SCAD abstract syntax tree (AST) structures are supported: